Which projects have real impact?

 Methodology

-Interested organisations can complete an online questionnaire about their projects.
+Interested organisations can complete an online questionnaire.
 The qualification includes:

-- Details of the project and the organisation
+- Details of the applicant and the organisation

 - Some details of the project that is being submitted and its impact today and in the future

-- Some additional questions about the company’s attitude and organisation regarding sustainability.
+- Some additional Yes/No questions about the company’s attitude and organisation regarding sustainability.

-The qualification involves a fee of € 75 per case.
+The qualification involves a fee of € 90 (excl.
+VAT) per case.

-Jury / Selection and communication to the nominees per category for the second step in September
+Jury / Selection and Communication to the Nominees per category for the second step in June

 Organisations and projects which are not selected will receive appropriate feedback.